-Common Sage will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 20 inches apart.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+Tricolor Sage will grow to be about 18 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 18 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 15 inches apart.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 9 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated herb garden.
 It should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
-It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is not originally from North America.
+This is a selected variety of a species not originally from North America.

-Common Sage is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
+Tricolor Sage is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
-It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.